magdalenarussell/microhomology/README.md

 You will also need to install IGoR if you wish to annotate sequences using IGoR (Marcou et.al Nature Communications 2018)

 # Requirements:
 Most of these analyses can be run on any machine.
 However, some of the data preparation steps, such as sequence annotation using IGoR (Marcou et.al Nature Communications 2018), are computationally intensive and require a cluster to run efficiently.
-This sequence annotation script is written specifically for a cluster set up to use the Slurm job scheduler.
+This [sequence annotation script](scripts/annotate_with_igor.sh) is written specifically for a cluster set up to use the Slurm job scheduler.
-(Some minor modifications to the [sequence annotation script](scripts/annotate_with_igor.sh) could allow this step to be run locally or using a different cluster workload manager.
+Some minor modifications could allow this step to be run locally or using a different cluster workload manager.

 # Analysis outline: